Adapting the eponymous novel by Guy de Maupassant, Une vie is a textured film that may just be too dour for its own good.

 The problems never overwhelm Une vie as its tragic emotions ring true, thanks to Brizé’s filmmaking style and the central performance from Chemla.
 The film falls short of greatness, but its depiction of financial decline is sublime in its sympathy.

 CAST: Judith Chemla, Jean-Pierre Darroussin, Yolande Moreau, Swann Arlaud

 WRITERS: Stéphane Brizé and Florence Vignon (screenplay), Guy de Maupassant (novel)

-SYNOPSIS: The story of Jeanne du Perthuis des Vauds’ life between the ages of 18 and 45 in the early 19th century: it is the story of a hypersensitive woman, overly sheltered and in search of the absolute, who is unable to face up to the harsh reality of the world, a story of unconquerable mourning for the lost paradise of childhood.
+SYNOPSIS: The story of Jeanne du Perthuis des Vauds’s life between the ages of 18 and 45 in the early 19th century: a hypersensitive woman, overly sheltered and in search of the absolute, Jeanne is unable to face up to the harsh reality of the world, a story of unconquerable mourning for the lost paradise of childhood.